zhoulvjun/deep-research-web-ui/README.md

 Features:

-- Stream AI responses for realtime feedback
+- **Realtime feedback**: Stream AI responses and reflect on the UI in real-time
-- Viasualization of the research process using a tree structure
+- **Search visualization**: Shows the research process using a tree structure
-- Export research report as PDF
+- **Export as PDF**: Export the final research report as a PDF
-- Bring Your Own API Key: Everything (config, API requests, ...) happens in your browser
+- **Bring Your Own API Key**: Everything (config, API requests, ...) happens in your browser
+- **Supports more models**: Uses plain prompts instead of newer, less widely supported features like Structured Outputs.
+This ensures to work with more providers that haven't caught up with the latest OpenAI capabilities.

 Currently available providers:

 - AI: OpenAI compatible
 - Web Search: Tavily (similar to Firecrawl, but with more free quota (1000 credits / month))